Ranked #1 of 15 tested Last tested 27 May 2026 Real-money review

 The bigger problem is the daily withdrawal cap of €1,000.
 If you hit a decent win, you're queueing it out in slices over days or weeks.
 Combine that with the pattern of denied-payout complaints I read through before testing, and this is the part of the site I'm least comfortable with.

-Games & software
+Seven.Casino Games & Software

 The lobby pulls from Novomatic, Apricot (Microgaming), Evoplay, Wazdan and Habanero.
 That's a respectable mix - Novomatic and Microgaming classics for slot players who want familiar maths, Evoplay and Wazdan for the flashier modern stuff.
 Navigation is clean and I didn't have trouble finding what I wanted.